 Introduction

 The pager woke me at 2:47 AM.
-Our AI research agent — a multi-step LangGraph workflow that scraped earnings reports, called GPT-4, and summarised findings — had consumed $340 in OpenAI credits in six hours.
+Our AI research agent, a multi-step LangGraph workflow that scraped earnings reports, called an LLM, and summarised findings, had consumed $340 in API credits in six hours, as measured in our provider billing export.
 It wasn't malicious.
 A retry loop had silently kicked in after a transient 429 error, and the agent was happily retrying the same 8,000-token prompt every thirty seconds, racking up completions nobody would ever read.

 The fix was three lines.
 The detection took four hours of log archaeology.

 That incident is what convinced our team to treat AI agent observability as a first-class engineering concern, not an afterthought.
-Since then, I've instrumented half a dozen production agent systems — from simple RAG pipelines to multi-agent LangGraph graphs with conditional branching — and the patterns are consistent enough to be worth writing down.
+Since then, I've instrumented half a dozen production agent systems, from simple RAG pipelines to multi-agent LangGraph graphs with conditional branching, and the patterns are consistent enough to be worth writing down.

 The Problem: AI Agents Are Distributed Systems Without a Map